 She wasn’t done.

-Mae West went down to the University of Southern California, honored at a film school tribute, and not only checked out what was up with the coeds but made her way to fraternity row, where Sigma Chi declared her their Sweetheart on May Day, 1973.
+Mae West went down to the University of Southern California, honored at a film school tribute.
+She was invited back several times, and not only checked once checked out what was up with coed form life, but made her way to fraternity row, where Sigma Chi declared her their Sweetheart on May Day, 1973.
 She was down with the kids in a big way.
 Y’know?

 At the 1970 press conference she gave in New York for the premier of Myra Breckenridge, the press basically asked her – what’s happening?